Welcome to the Tosogu.cz website. My name is Roman Urban and I am a Czech craftsman specializing in making Japanese

 The first metalworking attempts are dated back to 2011.
 At the beginning I visited a few workshops around the world but rest of the time I am a self-learner in terms of metalwork techniques.

 Since 2013 I have started to make sword fittings as a full time job.

-In 2016 I found my mentor in Japan who guides my further steps through world of Japanese sword, sword fittings and helps me with perceiving of Japanese aestehtic.
+In 2016 I found my mentor in Japan who has guided my further steps through world of Japanese sword, sword fittings and helps me with perceiving of Japanese aestehtic.